Module 6 Quick Field Guide

 - Data loss Do not power off during save.
 After tapping Stop, the device writes the project file for 30 to 60 seconds.
 The fast-flashing green LED means save is in progress.
 Powering off during this window corrupts the project file.
 The data is not recoverable.

 - Warning Remove the RTK module before mounting the L2 Pro on a drone.
 Leaving the RTK module attached in drone mode causes positioning conflicts between the module and the drone's own GNSS system.
+(Drone mode applies to L2 Pro only.
+K2 RTK is built-in and not removable; K2 is handheld only.)

 - Warning Power the drone before the L2 Pro in drone mode.
 Powering the L2 Pro first causes it to initialize in handheld mode, not drone mode.
 The power sequence must be drone first, then L2 Pro via the Type-C cable.